Nathan Weston Spaulding: Career

 While on the East Coast, Spaulding learned the trades of carpenter, builder and millwright from his father and uncle.
 By the age of 20, he worked as a carpenter in Boston and in Portland, Maine.

 In 1851, he sailed from New York for the gold fields of California by way of the Panama Canal, where he pioneered in the building of mills and flumes on the Mokelumne River in Calaveras County.
 He worked at the first quartz sawmill ever built in the state and then built and managed the first hotel in Campo Seco, California by, the Mokelumne River in 1852, where he met his wife.
-Shortly afterwards, a fire destroyed the hotel that all but destroyed the town.
+Shortly afterwards, a fire destroyed the hotel, and all but destroyed the town.
 Nathan and Mary moved then moved to the town of Clinton in Amador County, Northern California, and built another sawmill and two bridges, which spanned the Mokelumne River.